whlan02/Desinformation_and_Geomedia_Green/DefinitionOfDone.md

 # Definition of Done

-- All acceptance criteria in the ticket are met
+- All specified criteria in the ticket are met
 - Code has been reviewed and approved by at least one team member
 - The code is documented as well as possible
 - No known bugs remain at the time of pushing